-Are you new to camping, or maybe a park veteran looking to brush up on your knowledge?
+Are you new to parks, or maybe a park veteran looking to brush up on your knowledge?

 We’ve assembled a handy guide to all the terms you’ll need to know and understand before you visit the park…